VATSALVARSHNEY108/B.O.I.-MARK-2/docs/SIMPLE_CHATBOT_GUIDE.md

-# 🤖 Simple VATSAL Chatbot - User Guide
+# 🤖 Simple BOI Chatbot - User Guide

 ## ✨ What You Have Now